India's news, explained

 Why It Matters

 Governor reshuffles look routine on paper, but they rarely are.
-This one is clearly timed around upcoming elections — West Bengal being the most obvious example.
+This one is clearly timed around upcoming assembly elections — West Bengal being the most obvious example.
 Governors in India wield significant power as the Centre’s representative in states, and the opposition has long accused the ruling party of using Raj Bhavan appointments to keep state governments in check.

 The Bose exit is particularly notable.
 His tenure in West Bengal was marked by public friction with the Mamata Banerjee government, and his departure signals the Centre wants a fresh dynamic before voters head to the polls.